The OES/SCAS internship is for 3-6 months. The internship is UNPAID and full-time.

 - Title of degree you are currently pursuing

-- Explanation why you are the best candidate for that specific department(s).
+- Explain why you are the best candidate for SCAS

 In your Personal History Profile, be sure to include all past work experience, IT skills, and three references.

 Due to a high volume of applications received, ONLY successful candidates will be contacted.

 According to article 101, paragraph 3, of the Charter of the (COMPANY NAME), the paramount consideration in the employment of the staff is the necessity of securing the highest standards of efficiency, competence, and integrity.
 Candidates will not be considered for employment with the (COMPANY NAME) if they have committed violations of international human rights law, violations of international humanitarian law, sexual exploitation, sexual abuse, or sexual harassment, or if there are reasonable grounds to believe that they have been involved in the commission of any of these acts.
 The term "sexual exploitation" means any actual or attempted abuse of a position of vulnerability, differential power, or trust, for sexual purposes, including, but not limited to, profiting monetarily, socially or politically from the sexual exploitation of another.
 The term "sexual abuse" means the actual or threatened physical intrusion of a sexual nature, whether by force or under unequal or coercive conditions.
 The term "sexual harassment" means any unwelcome conduct of a sexual nature that might reasonably be expected or be perceived to cause offence or humiliation, when such conduct interferes with work, is made a condition of employment or creates an intimidating, hostile or offensive work environment, and when the gravity of the conduct warrants the termination of the perpetrator's working relationship.
 Candidates who have committed crimes other than minor traffic offences may not be considered for employment.